 3D Parts Workflow

-For making small parts, there are two workflows, detailed below.
-The process is to design your part in CAD and then use a CAM (computer-aided manufacturing) tool or plugin to generate G-code files, which can then be loaded into our software and milled on the milling machine.
+For making small parts, there are two workflows.
+The process is to design your part in CAD, use a CAM (computer-aided manufacturing) tool or plugin to generate G-code files, and then upload them to our software to mill on the milling machine.

-If you haven’t tried the Getting Started Projects, we recommend heading there next.
+If you haven’t tried the Getting Started Projects, we recommend starting there.

-Our support guides are full of information about many aspects of using the milling machine, and our support team is standing by if you get stuck.
-Email us at firstname.lastname@example.org with any questions you have!
+Our support guides are full of information about many aspects of using the milling machine, and our support team is standing by to help if you get stuck.
+Email us at firstname.lastname@example.org with any questions you have.
 Happy milling!